tobiasgerstenberg/tracing_counterfactuals/README.md

 # The trajectory of counterfactual simulation in development

-This repository contains all materials for the paper "The trajectory of counterfactual simulation in development" by Jonathan F. Kominsky, Tobias Gerstenberg, Madeline Pelz, Mark Sheksin, Henrik Singmann, Laura Schulz & Frank C. Keil.
+This repository contains all materials for the paper "The trajectory of counterfactual simulation in development".

 ## project structure